ronnieholm/SPCalendarRecurrenceExpander/README.md

 Download the
 [package](https://www.nuget.org/packages/SPCalendarRecurrenceExpander)
-from NuGet.
+from NuGet:

+    Install-Package SPCalendarRecurrenceExpander

-The NuGet package contains a .NET 4.5 assembly as that's required for use with SharePoint Online.
-For support of other .NET runtime versions (for older SharePoint versions), currently you'd have to build the library yourself.
+The NuGet package contains a .NET 4.5 assembly for use with SharePoint Online.
+For other .NET runtime versions (for older versions of SharePoint), currently you'd have to build the library yourself.

 SPCalendarRecurrenceExpander is written in F# which means your project will have to reference fsharp.core.dll to consume the